Trotalo/vlox/README.md

 4. Go for a coffee, depending on your connection this can take some time, as mysql and apache services are being downloaded and configured
 5. Once you see `AH00094: Command line: 'apache2 -D FOREGROUND'` in the console, the service will be up and running.
-6. Open `https://YOUR_IP` on your browser, and you should see the ModX welcome page
+6. Open `https://YOUR_IP` on your browser, and you should see the MODX welcome page
 7. Click the ***Go to the manager*** big green button
 8. Enter the manager using admin/admin as credentials